RMI-PACTA/PACTA_analysis/README.md

 PACTA\_analysis depends on other “siblings” of the PACTA family.
-They are all available at <https://github.com/2DegreesInvesting> and should live side by side, under the same parent directory.
+They are all available at <https://github.com/2DegreesInvesting> and should live alongside PACTA\_analysis, under the same parent directory.
 Before any analysis, ensure all siblings are up to date.

 ``` bash
 # Store